 Apple vs. Microsoft: The start of a rivalry

-All was well and good until Windows 2.0 arrived a few years later, looking far closer to the Macintosh interface.
+All remained well and good until Windows 2.0 arrived a few years later, looking far closer to the Macintosh interface.
 Apple promptly filed a copyright violation lawsuit on March 17, 1988.
 The suit identified 189 different elements the company argued Microsoft used illegally.

 The decision soured relations between Apple and Microsoft.
 It established a long-running rivalry between the two companies, and set the legal basis for Windows’ impending ubiquity during the 1990s.